-- (2) The stock options granted in fiscal 2016 are generally exercisable starting one month after the date of grant, with $1/48^{\text{th}}$ of the shares covered thereby becoming exercisable at that time and with an additional $1/48^{\text{th}}$ of the total number of option shares becoming exercisable each month thereafter, with full vesting occurring on the fourth anniversary of the date of grant.
+- are shown in the Summary Compensation Table for fiscal 2016 under the heading "Annual Compensation, Bonus" refer to "Compensation Discussion and Analysis" above for a description of the cash bonus compensation. - (2) The stock options granted in fiscal 2016 are generally exercisable starting one month after the date of grant, with $1/48^{th}$ of the shares covered thereby becoming exercisable at that time and with an additional $1/48^{th}$ of the total number of option shares becoming exercisable each month thereafter, with full vesting occurring on the fourth anniversary of the date of grant.
 These options generally expire seven years from the date of grant. - (3) Options are granted at an exercise price equal to the fair market value of the Company's Common Stock, as determined by reference to the closing price reported by the Nasdaq Capital Market on the date of grant. - (4) Mr. Erickson received RSUs under the Company's 2006 Equity Incentive Plan for 35,000 shares which vest subject to the achievement of a performance condition.
 This performance condition was met in fiscal 2016. - (5) Mr. Allison is eligible to receive revenue commission instead of a cash bonus award.
 Mr. Allison is eligible to receive \$75,000 at the target worldwide consolidated revenues, plus 0.528% of worldwide consolidated revenues above target worldwide consolidated revenues.